The Bark Blog

 • AI Time Machine – A free photo-editing tool that turns pictures into artistic representations of specific historical times.
 Users can turn their images into Vikings, flappers, hippies, and more.

-If you use social media regularly, perhaps you’ve seen some of these AI-edited photos on some of your friends’ profiles.
+If you use social media regularly, you’ve likely already seen some of these AI-edited photos.
 From cartoon caricatures to hand drawings, there is a wide range of applications for these AI trends.

 What are the Dangers of Using AI Art Generators?